-Pope Francis’ Laudato si’ Encyclical, on one side, and the 2030 UN Agenda for Sustainable Development, on the other, define a new vision for people, planet and prosperity for transforming our world on the basis of a new idea of sustainable development focused on consolidate universal peace, eradicating poverty and to heal and secure our planet ‘to shift the world on to a new sustainable and resilient path’.
+Pope Francis’ Laudato si’ Encyclical, on one side, and the 2030 UN Agenda for Sustainable Development, on the other, define a new vision for people, the planet, and prosperity for transforming our world on the basis of a new idea of sustainable development focused on consolidating universal peace, eradicating poverty and to heal and secure our planet ‘to shift the world on to a new sustainable and resilient path.

-This new vision of sustainable development should be oriented to build peaceful, just and inclusive societies through eradicating poverty in all its forms and dimensions, including extreme poverty and hunger everywhere; to combat inequalities; to protect human rights and promote gender equality and the empowerment of women, and to ensure the lasting protection of the planet and its natural resources.
+This new vision of sustainable development should be oriented to build peaceful, just, and inclusive societies through eradicating poverty in all its forms and dimensions, including extreme poverty and hunger everywhere; combating inequalities; protecting human rights and promoting gender equality and the empowerment of women, and to ensure the lasting protection of the planet and its natural resources.

-This new approach implies inter-linkages and multidimensional nature of the Sustainable Development Goals oriented to improve the quality of life and world and to create conditions for sustainable, inclusive and sustained economic growth, shared prosperity and decent work for all, taking into account different levels of national development and capacities.
+This new approach implies inter-linkages and multidimensional nature of the Sustainable Development Goals oriented to improve the quality of life and the world and to create conditions for sustainable, inclusive, and sustained economic growth, shared prosperity, and decent work for all, taking into account different levels of national development and capacities.

-Following this approach this Master Programme will be addressed to give a system of knowledge, expertise and know-how to analyse the set of issues related to the UN 2030 Agenda and how manage through project management instruments and a problem solving approach.
+Following this approach, this Master Programme will be addressed to give a system of knowledge, expertise, and know-how to analyze the set of issues related to the UN 2030 Agenda and how to manage through project management instruments and a problem-solving approach.

-Open and collaborative approaches will be introduced to promote a new pervasive and global vision and approach on SD.
+Open and collaborative approaches will be introduced to promote a new pervasive and global vision and approach to SD.

-- Planet: to protect the planet from degradation and to promote the sustainable management of natural resources and taking urgent action on climate change in the perspective to support the needs of the present and future generations.
+- Planet: to protect the planet from degradation and promote the sustainable management of natural resources and take urgent action on climate change in the perspective to support the needs of the present and future generations.

-- Prosperity: to ensure good level of prosperity at all human beings, and economic, social and technological progress occurs in harmony with nature.
+- Prosperity: to ensure a good level of prosperity for all human beings, and economic, social, and technological progress occurs in harmony with nature.

 - Partnership: to implement the Global Partnership for Sustainable Development, based on a spirit of strengthened global solidarity, focussed in particular on the needs of the poorest and most vulnerable and with the participation of all countries and all stakeholders.